g-vega-cl/Pokemon-deck-generator/README.md

 We only expect this project to run on your local machine.

-You can run the repo on using `docker-compose up` in the ./ folder
+You can run the repo using `docker-compose up` in the ./ folder

 If you want to run it without docker, follow the next instructions: